mkaczkowski/copilot-code-review/README.md

 2. Type `@pr` followed by a command:

    - `@pr /self-review` - to review your code changes
+      - `--include-files` or `-i` - include changed files content to the prompt's context
    - `@pr /write-description` - to generate a description for your changes

    Auto-completion will suggest available commands as you type.